A value chain is the collection of resources, activities, processes and people needed to sustain and operate a viable business.

 Water Stewardship Standard goal

-4. Best-in-class water-use efficiency for beverages sites is defined as 1.2 liters/liter of beverage production.
-Best-in-class water-use efficiency for convenient foods sites is defined as 0.4 liters/kg of convenient foods production.
-World-class water-use efficiency for beverages sites is defined as 1.4 liters/liter of beverage production.
-World-class water-use efficiency for convenient foods sites is defined as 4.4 liters/kg of convenient foods production.
+3. Best-in-class water-use efficiency for beverage facilities is defined as 1.2 liters of water (or less) per liter of beverage production.
+Best-in-class water-use efficiency for convenient foods facilities is defined as 0.4 liters of water (or less) per kg of convenient foods production.
+World-class water-use efficiency for beverage facilities is defined as 1.4 liters of water (or less) per liter of beverage production.
+World-class water-use efficiency for convenient foods facilities is defined as 4.4 liters of water (or less) per kg of convenient foods production.

 PepsiCo envisions a world where packaging never becomes waste.

 A circular economy for packaging can help ensure that the valuable materials that are used in packaging are recycled and reused, rather than becoming waste.
-Using renewable or recycled materials also reduces the GHG impact of our packaging, supporting our emissions reduction goals.
+These efforts also advance our goal to reduce GHG emissions across our value chain by more than 40% by the end of this decade.

 Our sustainable packaging vision